Dual JD/MA in English

-The Department of English requires that dual degree students complete at least six graduate-level courses in the Department, including one course in literacy theory and one Directed Study, which is devoted to the required JD/MA thesis.
+The Department of English requires that dual degree students complete at least six graduate-level courses in the Department, including one course in literary theory and one Directed Study, which is devoted to the required JD/MA thesis.
 Of the six English courses, at least four must be graduate seminars (courses numbered 700 or higher).
 Examples of courses offered by the Department that may be of particular interest to dual degree students are listed in Attachment A of this document (PDF).

 Four of the literature courses taken to satisfy MA requirements also may be applied to the JD degree, up to a maximum of 12 LAW credits total.
 Students apply these literature courses to the JD degree during their second and third years of law school (typically one course per semester).
 Students also must take at least two LAW courses during their second and third years of law school that are approved by the Joint Advisory Board as relevant to the dual program.
 Examples of recent LAW offerings that apply are found in Attachment B of this document (PDF).

 To complete the MA in English, students must take two English courses beyond those needed to complete the JD.
 These can be completed in one of four ways, three of which permit the student to earn the JD and MA degrees in six semesters: